Jussihoo/Kerttu2/README.md

 Go to /home/pi/Documents/Kerttu2
 Start the ruuvireader.py with this command:

-nohup python ruuvireader.py > ruuvi.log &
+nohup python -u ruuvireader.py > ruuvi.out 2> ruuvi.err < /dev/null &

-The logs can be read from ruuvi.log
+The logs can be read from ruuvi.out and error log from ruuvi.err

 ### Stop ruuvireader